joshbegley/nyt-latest/README.md

 `A French rush for boosters.`\
 https://nytimes.com/2021/11/25/briefing/your-friday-briefing.html?searchResultPosition=8

-**New variant displaying a ‘big jump in evolution’ detected in South Africa.**\
+**South Africa detects a new variant displaying a ‘big jump in evolution.’**\
 `The density of mutations raises concerns.
-While it’s too early to say, new variants can pose a threat to progress or limit a vaccine’s effectiveness.`\
+While it’s too early to say, new variants can limit a vaccine’s effectiveness.
+Hours later Britain banned flights from six countries in the region.`\
 https://nytimes.com/2021/11/25/world/variant-south-africa-covid.html?searchResultPosition=9

 **Will Germany’s ‘Debt Brake’ Stop Its Green Ambitions?**\